 We look forward to working with your child and are sure they will settle in well.
-It is going to be a great year, and we hope you are as excited as we are about your child’s start in Reception.
+It is going to be a great year, and we hope you are as excited as we are about your child’s start in Nursery and Reception.

-This section will tell you all about some of the things that happen in Reception at Roman Hill Primary School.
+This section will tell you all about some of the things that happen in Nursery and Reception at Roman Hill Primary School.
 As always you are welcome to come and chat to us and ask any questions that you might have.
 The best provision for your child can only be achieved through a partnership between us; the Reception staff supporting your child in school and you as the most important people in their world.

 What is the Foundation Stage Curriculum?